ruggeri/tech-notes/todos/main.md

     * That means noise is overwhelmed by signal as output value is increased.
 * Lagrange, KKT and multiple equality constraints.
 * Finish Strang!
-Particularly: SVD.
+Particularly: SVD, PCA.
 * Would be nice to have a sumary of Kolmogorov complexity again.
 * Quasi-Newton Methods for hill climbing.
 Line search, conjugate gradient descent.
 WTF does a symmetric matrix mean?
 Subgradient